DaNnielRody/DaNnielRody/README.md

 **`Full-Stack Engineer`**

-**I'm Daniel Rody, graduated in Commercial Software Engineering at Jala University, and a Back-End Engineer from** 🇧🇷
+**I'm Daniel Rody, graduated in Commercial Software Engineering at Jala University, and a FullStack Engineer from** 🇧🇷